 1. What constitutes Mathematical Sciences?

-Applied Mathematics, Statistics, and Business Analytics) – hence the name of the
+In the Mathematical Sciences major programme, students can choose to focus on one of several tracks (Pure Mathematics, Applied Mathematics, Statistics, and Business Analytics) – hence the name of the major.

 2. What are my career prospect with a degree in Mathematical Sciences?

 A BSc (Hons) degree in Mathematical Sciences equips a graduate with the skills for a wide range of careers in both the private and public sectors.
 Organisations in Singapore where graduates in Mathematical Sciences have found satisfying careers include: banks, insurance companies, IT companies, SIA, PSA, the education service, DSO National Laboratories, various government ministries (Defence, Home Affairs, Health, Trade and Industry, etc.), as well as Research and Development (R&D) organisations.